Accessibility Tools

 What are the most common causes of chronic kidney disease (CKD)?

-The majority of cases of CKD are caused by diabetes and high blood pressure.
-Other common causes include polycystic kidney disease, glomerulonephritis, obstructive uropathy and renovascular disease.
+The two leading causes of CKD are diabetes and high blood pressure.
+Other common causes include:

-• Polycystic Kidney Disease – a genetic disease that causes numerous cysts to form on the kidney causing damage
+• Polycystic Kidney Disease: A genetic disorder that causes fluid-filled cysts on the kidneys